Sarah Huckabee Sanders reaches highest GOP standing yet with response to Biden

 The choice by Republican leadership to draft Sanders for the State of the Union response could be seen as a safe one: She is both a young politician who says she is ready to articulate the party’s “optimistic vision” and someone not seen as a threat to Trump’s campaign to return to the Oval Office

 The State of the Union response is usually delivered by younger figures in the party who are seen as having a rising profile.
-In 2018 and 2019, Democrats tapped Georgia governor hopeful Stacy Abrams and Michigan Gov. Gretchen Whitmer to deliver the responses to Trump’s address.
+In 2018 and 2019, Democrats tapped Georgia gubernatorial hopeful Stacey Abrams and Michigan Gov. Gretchen Whitmer to deliver the responses to Trump’s address.

-While for figures like Abrams and Whitmer the response turned out to be a good stage to garner more name recognition, it is also a stage that has chewed up others.
+While for figures such as Abrams and Whitmer the response turned out to be a good stage to garner more name recognition, it has chewed up others.

 Then-Louisiana Gov. Bobby Jindal’s (R) response to President Obama’s 2009 State of the Union address was largely received as a failure.
 Jindal ran for president in 2016 but garnered little support and dropped out after five months, endorsing Sen. Marco Rubio (Fla.), another Republican widely mocked for his Obama State of the Union response.